What is Cyber Insurance?

 What if...?

-We provide access to 24/7 specialists that can help you through the breach providing technical, forensic and legal assistance.
+We provide access to 24/7 specialists that can help you through the breach, providing technical, forensic and legal assistance.

 If an e-mail sent from your server has a virus that crashes the system of a customer, or the software your company distributes fails, resulting in a loss for a third party, you could be held liable for the damages.
+Again, a cyber policy can cover this.

-Not all cyber policies cover this automatically so be aware
+Not all cyber policies cover this automatically, so be aware

 Live cyber security news from across the web